-Centre for London and the Southern Policy Centre are undertaking a project looking at how collaborative working across the London boundary can be improved.
+Centre for London and the Southern Policy Centre undertook a project looking at how collaborative working across the London boundary can be improved.

 London’s influence extends way beyond the boundaries of the city.
 The surrounding counties depend on London for jobs, recreation and culture, and as a transport interchange.
 The city in turn relies on its neighbours to house many of its workers, or to provide space for them to enjoy the countryside.
 The London tourist industry offers visitors attractions in surrounding counties.
 Businesses in London depend on suppliers outside the London boundary, and vice versa.